AnyUnderstanding/piped-kotlin/readme.md

 > [!NOTE]
 > Piped is a fun project and is not intended to be used in production.

 Piped is currently in the early stages of development.
 The language is still being designed and implemented.
-The Compiler contains a lot of bugs and the language is not yet stable.
+The compiler contains a lot of bugs and the language is not yet stable.
 However, the language is being actively developed and improved.

 ## Getting Started
 ### Variables
 Variables in Piped are declared using the `let` keyword.
 Variables are always immutable and cannot be reassigned.
 To declare a variable, you must specify the type of the variable.
-Types are started with a capital letter.
+Types start with a capital letter.
 As of now, Piped only supports the following types:
 - Int
 - Bool
 - Tuples of the above types
-- Bundles (User defined types, similar to structs in C)
+- Bundles (user-defined types, similar to structs in C)

 Strings, Floats and Lists are not yet supported, but will be added soon.